linked-db/linked-ql/README.md

 The same surface applies whether `db` is a direct PostgreSQL client, a local FlashQL engine, or an `EdgeClient`.

-For result shapes, options, and API detail, see the [Query API docs ↗](https://linked-ql.netlify.app/docs/query-api).
+For result shapes, options, and API details, see the [Query API docs ↗](https://linked-ql.netlify.app/docs/query-api).

 ---